 Homemade animal crackers kick store-bought animal crackers to the curb.
 Made from scratch, these frosted cookies are relatively healthy and remarkably easy to make.
 Here’s how to make your own.

-Okay, so the name “animal crackers” sorta leads one to expect these cookie-like crackers to be in the shape of, you know, animals.
+Okay, so the name “animal crackers” sorta leads one to expect these cookie-like crackers to be in the shape of, you know, teensy animals.
+Like elephants and bears and so on.
 But we’re not averse to the notion of reaching for whatever cookie cutters you happen to have on hand, be they in the shape of an animal, heart, angel, dreidel, or vintage mustang convertible.
 It’s the taste that counts.

 Homemade Animal Crackers